singularhum/dealsFeedCanada/README.md

 - Will mark deals as Expired / Sold Out when properly identified (ex. specific flairs from reddit)
 - Will ignore certain posts like daily/review discussion threads in /r/bapcsalescanada

-### Roles Assignment

-By default, all users will be able to see the All Deals and Hot Deals categories when they join the server.

- The Free Deals category is only available to those assigned to the free-deals role.
-To get access, you will need to go to the #roles channel and react to the appropriate emoji to get the role.

 ### Channels
 Each main source has two channels (All and Hot) so you can customize which ones you want to be notified by.
 The "All" channels will post every deal while the "Hot" channels will only post deals that reach a certain score in a given amount of time.